 Every pipe organ begins as a concept of sound and function.
 Wicks approaches each organ only after ascertaining the respective requirements of the desired instrument, such as room size and acoustic properties, placement of the organ, the main function of the organ, and style of worship or performance the organ will uphold.
 This information plays into the size, the specification, the scaling, and the tonal design of the proposed organ.
 Once that proposal is agreed upon, further detail is added to the concept, adding specific information for every pipe in the organ, including placement, pipe materials, wall thickness, mouth cut-up, and relative volume.
 The tonal design of our instruments closely follows our Tonal Philosophy.

 The best laid plans for a pipe organ are useless without the craftsmen to bring the instrument to fruition.
-Once the design of the instrument is complete, it falls into the hands of our select group of craftsmen who cut, assemble, adjust, and perfect every pipe of every rank right here in our own shop.
-The metal for our tin and lead pipes is cast in our foundry.
-Being able to complete this process on our own and not relying on outside suppliers allows us to control quality, price, delivery time, and even to correct any problems quickly and inexpensively.
+Once the design of the instrument is complete, it falls into the hands of our select group of craftsmen who cut, assemble, adjust, and perfect every pipe of every rank.
+Although we no longer manufacture our metal pipes in-house, we can still provide them exactly as before.
+Our former pipe shop foreman purchased all of our pipe-shop equipment before we downsized, and utilizes our scales, patterns and methods of construction in his own independent shop, mere miles from our own.
+Still having this resource in such close proximity helps us to control quality, price, delivery time, and even to correct any problems quickly and inexpensively.